-Atopic eczema, usually just called eczema or atopic dermatitis, is a long-term condition causing itchy, red, dry and cracked patches of skin.
+Atopic eczema, also known as atopic dermatitis, but usually just called eczema, is a long-term condition causing itchy, red, dry and cracked patches of skin.

-Eczema is a chronic problem for many people.
-It is most common among infants, many of whom outgrow it before school age.
+Eczema is a chronic (long-term) problem for many people.
+It is most common among infants, many of whom, however, outgrow it before school age.

 What are the symptoms of eczema?